-2. A lack of communication is a surefire sign that teams are disengaged.
 Teams that are collaborative, asking questions, and offering up suggestions for company or process improvement show that they are excited about the work at hand.

 Conversely, teams that are glued to their desks, aren’t asking questions, and don’t offer to help or support their fellow team members are showing telltale signs that it’s time to help them re-engage.

-3. Consistent cynicism and complaining are other signs of disengaged teams.
 The occasional complaint, venting session, or tough day is to be expected – and is probably even healthy.
 Your employees coming to you with a sporadic concern is a sign that they trust you to turn a listening ear.

-But when complaints are offered on a more on-going basis about the same situations, and are given without offering any solutions or a drive to want to make something better, this is a more serious issue.
+But when complaints are offered on a more on-going basis about the same situations and are given without offering any solutions or a drive to want to make something better, this is a more serious issue.

 These employees are detrimental to the rest of your team and the company as a whole.
 It’s best to act swiftly instead of sitting back and letting the consequences get worse.

-Employee engagement is a real issue in the workplace that is better faced head-on than swept under the rug.
+Employee engagement is a real issue in the workplace that is better when it is faced head-on than swept under the rug.
 Conversations about decreased productivity or performance with your team can be uncomfortable, but they are always necessary when these circumstances arise.
 To ensure your company’s success, look for these telltale signs of disengaged teams, and take action.